Making Your Content Accessible

 - If you are linking to a PDF document, make sure the document is tagged properly and accessible.
 If it is not, also provide a link to a text alternative.

-- For blogs, ensure proper HTML markup is used such as headings, paragraphs and lists to help orient users clarity of content.
+- For blogs, ensure proper HTML markup is used such as headings, paragraphs and lists to help orient users and ensure clarity of content.

 How to add image descriptions in Tweets